73 Grande Restoration

 (02-06-2018, 02:42 PM)1969_Mach1 Wrote: Looks like the radiator hose and/or thermostat housing have been leaking for a long time.
 More new parts are probably in order.
 As far as idles funny, that could be a lot of things, i.e. one or more cylinders misfiring because a major tune up is in order, vacuum leak, carburetor needing to be rebuilt, a lifter sticking.
 Hopefully it's nothing major.
 Have you done a compression test to get an idea of the integrity of the motor?

-To the best of my knowledge, that solenoid attached to the side of the carburetor increases the idle speed when the A/C is turned on.
 I have the replacement hoses and thermo housing, the engine sounds good, but the rpm bounces up and down.
 Carb was previously rebuilt.
 Haven't done a compression check yet

 Is it an inconsistent idle?
 If so, it can be a number of issues with the carburetor or vacuum.
 How long ago was the carburetor rebuilt?